 The little black boxes known as Roku are one of the best ways to get into Internet video streaming.
 They’re affordable, easy to use, and feature a slew of different content providers.
 If you’ve been thinking about picking one up for yourself, you’ve probably noticed that there are quite a few different devices under the Roku banner.
 So what exactly is the difference between the devices?
 Which one should you buy?
 It’s a bit of a head scratcher, but we’re here to demystify the Roku product offering.

 The Roku Express line of products are entry level devices.
-They are marketed to be super affordable way to start streaming Internet video content to your TV.
-There are currently two products under the Express banner — the Roku Express and Roku Express+.
-At the time of this writing, they are priced at $30 and $35, respectively.
+They are marketed to be a super affordable way to start streaming Internet video content to your TV.
+There are currently two products under the Express banner — the Roku Express and Roku Express 4K+.
+At the time of this writing, they are priced at $30 and $40, respectively.

-- Roku Express – The Roku Express is one of the smallest streaming boxes on the market.
-Users connect the little box to their TV via an HDMI and follow the on screen set-up instructions.
-The simplified set-up process means you’ll be up and running in no time.
+The Roku Express is one of the smallest streaming boxes on the market.
+Users connect the little box to their TV via an HDMI and follow the on screen setup instructions.
+The simplified setup process means you’ll be up and running in no time.
 The only downside to the Roku Express is that it utilizes a weaker processor than other Roku devices.
 This may result in intermittent playback issues like buffering, etc.

 Streaming Stick Devices

 The Streaming Stick line of Roku devices look very similar to the Express line.
 That being said, they boast some significant improvements, although they’ll cost you.
 The biggest difference is the fact that the Streaming Stick line uses a more powerful processor.
 This means users shouldn’t encounter the same playback problems that plague the Express line.
 Plus, these are more portable devices that work like a USB drive – but for your HDMI port.

 Buy a Roku Streaming Stick if you …